Raphael-Boichot/JANAF-thermochemical-tables-to-NASA-Glenn-coefficients-converter/README.md

 The two colors indicate the low and high temperature domains.

 ## Warning
 This code was made for my own use at work, for juggling between thermochemical databases and Chemkin.
-I decline any responsibility in the event of a rocket launch failure or satellite crash on mars following the misuse of these codes.
+I decline any responsibility in the event of a rocket launch failure or a satellite crash on Mars following the misuse of these codes.